Download the PHP package assistant-engine/filament-assistant without Composer

 After the message is processed, the page component automatically refreshes so that you can see what the assistant updated for you.
 If you want, you can also manually listen to the event; just implement a listener on and then you can process your custom logic.

-We’ve created more repositories to make working with the Assistant Engine even easier!
+We’ve created more repositories to make AI integration even simpler and more powerful!
 Check them out:

 We are a young startup aiming to make it easy for developers to add AI to their applications.
 We welcome feedback, questions, comments, and contributions.
 Feel free to contact us at [email protected].